 Parental insurance and allowances to parents in Sweden

-The rules for financial support to families can be found in the Social Insurance Code, which includes the benefits administered by the Swedish Social Insurance Agency and the Swedish Pensions Agency.
+Regulations for the various forms of financial support to families are contained in the Social Insurance Code.
+This includes the benefits administered by the Swedish Social Insurance Agency and the Swedish Pensions Agency.

 - Parental benefit